 Our suppliers

-As a large company, every year we purchase many products and services from suppliers.
+As a large company, annually we purchase many products and services from suppliers.
 Because sustainability is deeply rooted in our organization, we have high expectations of the parties we work with.
-KPN critically reviews their impact on the environment and the working conditions of staff.
+KPN critically observes the impact of services from our parties on the environment and the working conditions of their staff.

-We work closely with suppliers to make equipment and products less impactful on the environment.
-We do this by entering into structural discussions with strategic suppliers and we impose specific conditions on products and services to improve their sustainable performance.
-Our partners share the commitment to working increasingly sustainably.
-Only together with all these parties in the chain can we reduce our energy consumption and improve working conditions.
-In this way, we put into practice the ambition to operate almost completely circularly by 2025, whereby we reuse all raw materials and no longer produce waste.
+We work closely with suppliers to make equipment and products less impactful for the environment.
+We do this by continuously engaging with strategic suppliers and setting specific conditions for products and services to improve their sustainable performance.
+Our partners share the commitment to working more and more sustainably.
+Only together with all these parties in the supply chain can we reduce our energy consumption and improve working conditions.

-Read more about this in our annual report.
+Read more about ESG in our annual report

 Key facts